0cjs/8bitdev/src/filesystem.md

 it is driver-dependent.
 (This allows, e.g., ROM volumes to save the space that would otherwise be allocated to an unused block.)

-Block numbers and addresses are always in native byte order (little- or big-endian depending on the CPU).

-Blocks may consist of multiple sectors, but this is transparent to the layers above.
+Blocks may consist of multiple sectors, or parts of sectors, but this is transparent to the layers above.
 For example, floppy drives typically have 128 byte sectors but for efficiency would typically have a BDI using 256 byte blocks, reading and writing each block as a pair of sectors.
 But different BDIs might be created, or BDIs might be parameterized, to use different blocking for the same physical device.

+A BDI driver never does caching of writes; that must be done by higher layers.
+A BDI driver may do caching of reads, but guarantees that any data read is from the current media; if it does cache reads it must be able to detect a media change and invalidate the cache when that happens.

+On systems with multiple kinds of devices, there may be a higher-level BDI that maps requests to several different lower-level BDIs.
+In any case, the address of the BDI entry point to be used by higher layers should be stored in RAM so that it can be replaced, or it should be possible to specify in some other way the BDI to be used by BDI clients.
+(BDIs provided with a system might be replaced with a completely different driver or perhaps a shim to allow the use of multiple drivers).

 ### BDI Functions

-The block device interface (BDI) has three main functions.
-In all cases it should be assumed that an error can be returned to indicate failure of some sort; how this is done is not yet defined.

-On systems with multiple kinds of devices, there may be a higher-level BDI that maps requests to several different lower-level BDIs.
-In any case, the address of the BDI entry point to be used by higher layers should be stored in RAM so that it can be replaced.
-(It might be replaced with a completely different driver or perhaps a shim to allow the use of multiple drivers).

-#### Connect Device

-_Connect Device_ is given an 8-bit _volume number_ and an optional
-string serving as a device or volume name; on return the device or volume name will be associated with that number for use in other calls below, or an error indication will be returned to indicate that the volume number is not available or no volume is available with that name.
-This is intended to allow, e.g., opening a filesystem image stored in a non-native filesystem on external media (e.g., `MYSTUFF.DSK` on a FAT filesystem on an SD card).

-BDIs with fixed volume assignments may allow only certain volume numbers (e.g., 0 and 1 for each of two floppy drives).
-In this case it might accept any device/volume name so long as the volume number is one of the valid fixed assignments, always returning success, and always return error for any other device/volume number.
+The BDI offers four basic functions:
+- Query/Connect volume, used to get volume information and connect volumes to volume numbers where that functionality is available.
+- Read Block
+- Write Block
+- Read Bytes (optional), which allows reading of part of a block.

-#### Get Volume Information
+#### Query/Connect Volume

-_Get Volume Information_ is given an 8-bit volume number (either fixed by the driver or returned by the Connect Device function) and an address at which to store the volume information.
-The following data structure will be written starting at that address.
-Sizes are given in bytes; multi-byte numbers are big-endian.
-(The caller is free to swap bytes in the data structure after it's been written, if that's convenient.)

-    Name    Size    Description
-    BLKSIZ    1     n, where the block size of the device is 2^n VOLLEN    2     The number of blocks (starting at 0) available on the volume currently mounted.
-    METASTART 2     The suggested block number at which filesystem metadata should start.

-`METASTART` is used on filesystems where seek time is dependent on distance; it will point to the start of a track/cylinder somewhere in the middle of the disk.
-Filesystems may (but do not have to) use this as the location at which to start their metadata (catalogue information or the like) in order to reduce average seek time between metadata and other data on the disk.

-It's possible that this also ought to include volume name and other information as well.
-But given that can vary drastically in size, possibly that should be a separate call, if it's even necessary.
+The _Query/Connect Volume_ function returns information about a given volume number or attempts to connect a volume with a given identifier to a volume number.

+Every BDI provides access to one or more _volumes_ identified by an 8-bit _volume number_.
+These are of one of two types.

+_Fixed volumes_ are volume numbers that are always connected (at least for any given OS session) to a given source of block storage.
+This does not imply that the media cannot be changed, just that after a change reads from/writes to that volume number would then be using the new media.
+Examples are floppy drives and ROM filesystem images.

+_Named volumes_ are block images/devices identified by a name or other (possibly binary) identifier; they must be associated with a volume number before use.
+Examples might include disk partitions, network shares, or block device images in files on another filesystem.

+If a BDI provides fixed volumes, these must be sequentially assigned from volume number 0.
+Any additional volume numbers that can be connected to a named volume must be sequentially assigned from after the first fixed volume.
+Having the volume numbers contiguous in this way allows clients of the driver to enumerate all fixed volumes and determine if connectable named volumes are available from this BDI.

+In simple environments the application using the filesystem might specify that the filesystem use only one BDI with a short list of fixed volumes.
+In more complex environments the application might have a list of BDIs, enumerate fixed volumes on them by doing queries before any connect requests, and provide the user a way to initiate connect requests for named volumes to specific BDIs.

+For the details of how the Query/Qonnect Volume function works, see the 6502 ABI as an example.

 #### Read Block, Write Block